mooreryan/lenient_parse/README.md

   "  -123  " |> lenient_parse.to_int |> io.debug
   // Ok(-123)

-  // Parse a string containing an integer with an underscores "1_000_000" |> lenient_parse.to_int |> io.debug
+  // Parse a string containing an integer with underscores "1_000_000" |> lenient_parse.to_int |> io.debug
   // Ok(1000000)
 }